| Tuesday, January 2, 1934 Sch. Catherine Burned

 upset.
 The flames licked hungrily at the vessel, and finally reached the oil tanks,

+causing explosion after explosion to rend the air.
 It was three hours later when the first dory

 load of wary men beached their boat upon the shores of Canso, and from then on, the nine